How Much Does Equity Release Cost In 2026

 - The lender fees

-Lenders will charge arrangement fees to cover their costs, such as arranging a property valuation and the legal costs involved in setting up your plan.
+Lenders will charge arrangement fees to cover their costs, such as arranging a property valuation and the legal costs of setting up your plan.
 Depending on the lender you choose, there can also be an application fee to begin the application process.

-Generally, lender fees tend to be around £995, including legal, application, and surveyor fees.
-Like your advice fee, lenders can allow their fee to be paid on completion or added to the loan amount.
+Generally, lender fees are around £995, including legal, application, and surveyor fees.
+Like your advice fee, lenders can charge their fee on completion or add it to the loan amount.

-Remember that any fees you add to your loan will be subject to compound interest, which will increase the cost as the interest accrues on the whole balance with interest over the life of the plan.
+Remember that any fees you add to your loan will be subject to compound interest, which will increase the cost as the interest accrues on the entire balance over the life of the plan.

 Regarding the surveyor costs, equity release providers base the maximum you can release on your property’s current market valuation.
-Your home needs to be in a good state of repair to be able to use it as security.
+Your home needs to be in good repair to be used as security.

 Suppose the surveyor identifies any issues affecting your home’s structural integrity.
 In that case, you may be required to have repairs carried out to bring your house up to standard before it can be accepted as security.

 Where necessary repairs are identified, this could substantially increase the cost.
-Funds released for home repairs may be used, but the provider will need to agree upon this before they approve the release of funding.
+Funds released for home repairs may be used, but the provider will need to agree to this before approving the release of funding.

 - Your solicitor’s fee

 You must meet two legal requirements for setting up an equity release plan.
-First, you need to meet face-to-face with a solicitor, and second, the solicitor you choose needs to be independent.
+First, you need to meet face-to-face with a solicitor; second, the solicitor you choose must be independent.

-Typical fees for solicitors overseeing equity release is around £1,000.
-You’ll be required to bring ID verification at the face-to-face meeting.
+Typical solicitors’ fees for equity release are around £1,000.
+You’ll be required to bring ID verification to the face-to-face meeting.

 Your solicitor must verify your identity to comply with UK anti-money laundering legislation.
-Once your ID is confirmed, it’s the solicitor’s job to check the details on the property’s title deeds are correct and up to date and that you have sufficient building insurance in place.
+Once your ID is confirmed, it’s the solicitor’s job to check the details on the property’s title deeds to ensure they are correct and up to date and that you have sufficient building insurance in place.

 Your solicitor only starts work after a lender has provided an initial offer for you to accept.
 When you receive your offer and are happy to proceed, that’s when to make an appointment with an independent solicitor to oversee the process.
-If you have an existing mortgage to be paid off, your solicitor will also handle this for you, paying what’s left after all fees due paid are settled by bank transfer.
+If you have an existing mortgage to be paid off, your solicitor will also handle this for you, paying the balance after all fees due are settled by bank transfer.

 Stamp Duty Fees

-While all providers will tell you that the money released is tax-free, it is not always clear that it is subject to stamp duty tax.
-This becomes an issue if you release over the threshold, which as of 2024, is £125,000.
+While all providers will tell you the money released is tax-free, it is not always clear whether it is subject to stamp duty.
+This becomes an issue if you release over the threshold, which, as of 2026, is £125,000.

 If you release equity over £125,000, a 2% stamp duty tax may be incurred, depending on your personal circumstances.
-The rates increase to 5% for funds released between the amounts of £250,001 – £925,000, with higher rates for larger sums.
+The rates increase to 5% for funds released between £250,001 and £925,000, with higher rates for larger sums.

-These rates apply to residential homes that are your primary residence and not to second homes.
+These rates apply to residential homes that serve as your primary residence, not to second homes.
 If you’re using an equity release provider that allows for equity release on a second home, a stamp duty of 3% applies to all funds released up to £125,000, then increases to 5% for funds released above that figure.

 Your financial advisor will discuss stamp duty with you from the outset if it applies to your situation.